 - Try to take the opposite approach.
 Teach your dog to “speak.”
 Once they’re doing that reliably, then signal for them to stop barking with a different command, such as “quiet” or by holding your finger up to your lips.
 Be sure to practice these commands when they’re calm.

-- Alternatively, use a pet camera with 2-way audio like Petcube to communicate with your dog when you’re away through your phone and tell them “quiet.”
+- Alternatively, use the Petcube Bites - pet treat camera with 2-way audio like to communicate with your dog when you’re away through your phone and tell them “quiet.”

 Dog anxiety treatment

 Let’s turn now to dog separation anxiety solutions.
 First of all, we don’t advocate punishment as a solution.
 There are other more humane routes to go, thankfully.
 You might also be tempted to go to the other polar extreme though - sympathism.
 Think twice!
 Even a well-intentioned sympathetic streak can make things worse!
 The true answer is there are no simple fixes for how to treat separation anxiety in dogs.

 There are many ways to try and prevent dog anxiety.
 We’ve compiled a fairly exhaustive list of some that we’ve tried and head of.
 You may want to even try out several of these - either in combination or succession until you find the solution that’s right for you and your dog.
 Remember too that for severe separation anxiety in dogs, you might also have to go through some trial and error over, starting over at times or even go back to things that previously didn’t work at all to try again.